grungestranger/laravel-eloquent-table-name-trait/README.md

 }
 ```

-To get the name of the table, use the getTableName method:
+To get the name of the table, use the static getTableName method:

 ```php
 Example::getTableName();